omundy/learn-git-milestones/README.md

 You should be able to ...

-- [ ] In Atom, open the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) fork
+- [ ] In Atom, open your original repo, the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) fork
-- [ ] Create a new branch by clicking on Master > New Branch
+- [ ] Create a new branch by clicking on master > New Branch

 ![atom-new-branch](img/atom-new-branch.png)